maverickactuary/1actuary/content/3buildingblocks/index.md

 + Product design
 + Commission
 + Existing business servicing

-These are in priority order (i.e. most important first) to get [robust and cost effective delivery](/content/4delivering/) of major protection projects.
-The ranking applies also for ongoing success.

-Look beyond the insurer to see the importance of these building blocks:

 Look beyond the insurer to see these building blocks in action: